+What are the best 203k lenders for rehab investors in San Diego in 2026?
 The best 203k lenders in San Diego for 2026 are FHA-approved lenders with strong rehab administration, fast draw turnarounds, and proven local appraiser and contractor networks.
-You should compare lender overlays, draw schedules, and closing speed to win deals now.
+Compare lender overlays, draw schedules, and closing speed to win deals now.

-You are in a rare window where inventory is up, price cuts are widespread, and rates have stabilized.
 San Diego’s active listings jumped sharply year over year, roughly a quarter of homes saw reductions, and months of supply sits near 3.6, still tight but the best buyer leverage since pre-2020.
 Median prices for single family homes hover near the low 900s, condos near the high 600s, and the S&P CoreLogic Case-Shiller index showed several months of softening through late 2025.
 You can use a 203k loan to buy distressed or dated properties and capture equity through renovation while this buyer-friendly pocket lasts.
 This same playbook helps if you are also considering nearby Chula Vista or La Mesa, where price discovery and days on market can offer you additional negotiating power.

 You should start with product fit and eligibility.
 FHA 203k combines purchase and rehab into one loan with up to roughly 95 percent loan-to-cost, subject to FHA county limits and standard FHA underwriting.
-You get an escrowed construction budget with controlled draws, which can make sellers more confident you will close and complete the work.

 Key points you should lock down: